btroller/btroller.github.io/index.md

 OTP hasn't been thorougly tested as a secure method of communication, so I don't reccomend using it for anything serious.
 It uses `/dev/random` as a source of random values when generating pads, which is more random than C's `rand()` but still pseudorandom.

-To install OTP, clone the repository and run `make`.
+To install OTP, clone [the repository](https://github.com/btroller/One-Time-Pad) and run `make`.
 It uses only the C standard library, so you should be able to simply download it and compile.
+Documentation is available in the `Readme.md` included with

 ## Relevant Classes Taken

+## Technologies Known

+Object-oriented programming
+iOS dvelopment in Swift

+### Languages

+* C
+* Swift
+* Java
+* Python

+### Tools

+* Git
+* Valgrind
+*

 ## Relevant Class Projects